brunerd/clui/README.md

      C    Category list, with subsections expanded
      g    Groups of categories, top level name
-     G    Group name with member categories expanded l    Locales to search and display results from (Emoji only)
+     G    Group name with member categories expanded l    Locales available to search and display results from (Emoji only)

-     Use -C or -G to retrieve members of the categories or groups, respectively

  -u  Display usage info (aka help) with less (press q to quit)

 Examples: